-- 1 MAT E075, MAT E095 not acceptable. - 2 Criminal Justice electives should be based on the student's career objectives and should be made after consultation with the program advisor. - 3 Restricted electives cannot be Criminal Justice courses.
-Restricted electives should be selected after consultation with the program advisor.
+- MAT\ E075, MAT\ E095 not acceptable. - Criminal Justice electives should be based on the student's career objectives and should be made after consultation with the program advisor. - Restricted electives cannot be Criminal Justice courses.
+Restricted electives should be selected after consultation with the program advisor. - NOTE: A minimum of 15 credits must be taken in 200-level courses.